orlandocaraballo/sei/outlines/41-database-migrations/41-database-migrations.md

   - `remove_first_name_from_users`
   - `add_content_to_posts`

 This command above creates a new file in a folder `db/migrate/` that houses a migration file with the same name you chose above.
-If we would have chosen the name `create_users_table` then it create a file within the `db/migrate` folder called `2018300409813_create_users_table` where `2018300409813` is a timestamp of when it was created to keep all migrations in order.
+If we would have chosen the name `create_users_table` then it create a file within the `db/migrate` folder called `2018300409813_create_users_table` where `2018300409813` is a unique identifier for the migration.

 ### Modifying a Migration